HOME › TEACHING › BIOLOGY & AI CURE

 Olivia Montorello

-Olivia is investigating whether genome size predicts the rate of chromosome number evolution in fungi, connecting genome architecture to karyotype dynamics.
-She is compiling genome and chromosome data across Fungi.
+Investigating whether genome size predicts the rate of chromosome number evolution in fungi, connecting genome architecture to karyotype dynamics.
+Compiling genome and chromosome data across Fungi.

 Jackson Moore

-Jackson is testing whether habitat drives wing size evolution through selection versus drift in flightless ratites and their flying relatives, the tinamous.
-He is collecting body mass, wing length, and habitat data across Palaeognathae.
+Testing whether habitat drives wing size evolution through selection versus drift in flightless ratites and their flying relatives, the tinamous.
+Testing his hypothesis on recently extinct taxa (moa) alongside the extant diversity of Palaeognathae, collecting body mass, wing length, and habitat data.

 Samy Muktevi